 Provides funding opportunities for US undergraduates to study less commonly taught languages in world regions critical to US interests.
 In exchange for funding, Boren Scholars commit to working in the federal government for at least one year after graduation.
-NOTE: The Middlebury application deadline for Boren Scholarship applications is January 24, 2020.
+NOTE: The Middlebury application deadline for Boren Scholarship applications is January 15, 2021 (for students applying to study abroad during 2021-22).
 See Stacey Thebodo in International Programs and for more information.

 Provides awards for study abroad to U.S. citizens who are receiving a Federal Pell Grant.
 The program aims to encourage students to study in a diverse array of countries or areas and world regions.
 The program also encourages students to study languages, especially critical need languages

 Offers up to $5,000 per semester and up to $10,000 per year and are not limited to specific programs, destinations, or fields of study.
 FEA funds students planning to study abroad on academically rigorous programs with a strong preference for underrepresented students.